Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Nash equilibrium

 Let $x_e$ be the Nash equilibrium threshold, then $x_e$ shall satisfy $x_e = b(x_e)$, or $x_e$ is between $b(x_e^-)$ and $b(x_e^+)$.
-In Figure \ref{fig:BR}, we plot the best-responses for different $\lambda_h$ when $N = 5, \mu_l = 1, \mu_h = 3, \lambda_l = 0.9$, and $b(x) = x$.
-The points of intersection are $x_e$.
-It can be observed that the tagged user's best-response to a threshold strategy adopted by others is a nondecreasing function of the threshold.
+In Figure \ref{fig:BR}, we plot the best responses for different $\lambda_h$ when $N = 5, \mu_l = 1, \mu_h = 3, \lambda_l = 0.9$, and line $b(x) = x$.
+The intersection points are $x_e$.
+It can be observed that the tagged customer's best-response to a threshold strategy adopted by others is a nondecreasing step function of the threshold.
 This behavior is called follow the crowd (FTC), and multiple equilibria are possible when it is FTC.
 Figures \ref{fig:BR}(c) and 7(d) are examples of multiple equilibria.

-Let $\mathcal{X}_e$ and $\mathcal{N}_e \subseteq \mathcal{X}_e$ be the set of equilibria and pure equilibria, respectively.
-There is always a discrepancy between individual behavior and the optimal strategy.
-To compare efficiency resulted from the Nash equilibria with the optimal efficiency $S^*$, we calculate the efficiency for each Nash equilibrium threshold, and compute
+There is always a discrepancy between individual behavior and optimal strategy.
+We now check how inferior social welfare can be under the worst Nash equilibrium.
+We focus on threshold strategies depending on the number of inactive customers for both the Nash equilibria and the optimal strategy.
+To compare the efficiency of the system that resulted from the Nash equilibria with the optimal efficiency of the system $S^*$, we compare the efficiency of the system resulted from the Nash equilibria with the optimal efficiency of the system $S^*$. compute the price of anarchy

-The equality follows from the observation that the maximal and minimal efficiency under equilibria can only be achieved when the strategy is pure.
-We also observe that $S(n_e) < S(n_e')$ if both $n_e$ and $n_e'$ are the Nash equilibria and $n_e < n_e'$.
-The values of $n_e$, $S(n_e)$, $S^*$, and $PoA$ for the six cases in Figure \ref{fig:BR} are presented in Table \ref{tab:poa}, with $\min_{n_e}S(n_e)$ the set in bold.
+If both $n_e$ and $n_e'$ are equilibria, we also observe {numerically} that the efficiency of the system under $n_e$ is less if $n_e < n_e'$.
+If the slow service is more efficient, that is, if $\mu_l/\lambda_l > \mu_h/\lambda_h$, then choosing the slow service is a dominant strategy.
+Therefore, if multiple Nash equilibria are observed, the fast service must be more efficient.